ijnek/nao_ik/README.md

 This package can be used to solve inverse kinematics of a NAO's legs joints.
 Most of the code is from B-Human's Code Release, and their software license applies to code in this package.

+# Code Usage

+Please refer to LICENSE for software licensing for different parts of the codebase.

+## **WARNING**

+Please read and follow the BHuman license if you plan on using this package in a robocup competition.

+You **must announce B-human code usage one month before competition** as specified in their license.